 - When the plane lands at your destination, activate the PuraSim eSIM as your data line.

-Does it work with all mobile phones?
+Does it work with all phones?

-⚠️ Important: do not activate data before landing
+⚠️ Important: Do not activate data before landing

 These are the apps that consume the most data on a honeymoon and make the trip much easier and more memorable.
 Having them working without relying on hotel WiFi makes a real difference.